(Originally submitted as coursework towards my Masters in Global Public Health at the University of Manchester)

 Access to safe abortion services is a neglected issue in sexual and reproductive health worldwide.
 In 2008, more than 70,000 women died from complications related to unsafe abortions globally, whilst unsafe abortions account for 13% of all maternal mortality (WHO, 2012, A).
 In some regions such as sub-Saharan Africa, this figure can be as high as 520 deaths per 100,000 (Say et al, 2014).
-One third of all abortions worldwide between 2010 and 2014 were carried out in unsafe contexts, and 97% of unsafe abortions occured in Lower and Middle Income countries (LAMICs).
+One third of all abortions worldwide between 2010 and 2014 were carried out in unsafe contexts, and 97% of unsafe abortions occurred in Lower and Middle Income countries (LAMICs).

 Chart 1.
 Maternal mortality vs fertility rate by country, 2015.
 (Our World In Data, 2015)